-For FY 2023-24, county commissions receiving Small Population County Funding Augmentation (SPCFA) must report these funds as revenue but are no longer required to include additional SPCFA detail when reporting expenditures.
+For FY 2025-26, county commissions receiving Small Population County Funding Augmentation (SPCFA) must report these funds as revenue but are no longer required to include additional SPCFA detail when reporting expenditures.
+An optional indicator of whether each program was funded fully, partially, or not at all with SPCFA grant funds is provided this FY; this indicator may be mandatory in future FYs.